cloudflare/cloudflare-docs/content/stream/getting-analytics/fetching-bulk-analytics.md

 | `clientCountryName` | ISO 3166 alpha2 country code from the client who viewed the video                                        |
 | `creator`           | The [Creator ID](/stream/manage-video-library/creator-id/) associated with individual videos, if present |

 Some filters, like `date`, can be used with operators, such as `gt` (greater than) and `lt` (less than), as shown in the example query below.
-For more advanced filtering options, see [filtering](https://developers.cloudflare.com/analytics/graphql-api/features/filtering/).
+For more advanced filtering options, refer to [filtering](https://developers.cloudflare.com/analytics/graphql-api/features/filtering/).

 ### Metrics